 BlackWing is a Swedish light sport aircraft manufacturer.
-They are based in Eslöv, Sweden and currently have a couple of models available for purchase, one is registered as an Ultralight and the other one as Experimental.
-When paperwork is ready they will also offer the BlackWing as a CS-LSA.
+They are based in Eslöv, Sweden, and currently have a couple of models available for purchase.
+One is registered as an Ultralight and the other one as Experimental.
+When the paperwork is ready, they will also offer the BlackWing as a CS-LSA.

 The development of the BlackWing has been focused on creating a very efficient aircraft with great flying characteristics and high safety standards while still using modern cutting-edge technology.
 And did I mention that the whole thing is made in pre-preg carbon fiber?

 Visit their website for more information and watch my video review below.

 So I haven’t written anything on this website for quite some time.
 Nothing much has happened since my last post, besides one little thing.
 I took my private pilot’s license (PPL), which I am very proud of.
 I am certified to fly small single-engine piston (SEP) airplanes up to 5700 kg and land them on land, not water.
 This happened at the end of June 2015, so it has actually been a while.
 Since then, I have logged a little more than 70 hours of flight time, mainly on Cessnas 172 and 152.
-In September 2015, I started working on my night rating (NQ) to also fly during the night.
+In September 2015, I started working on my night rating (NQ) to fly during the night.
 I still have one hour of flight left before I get this rating, but the school, some school in south Sweden (ha!) that I went to, had their teaching permission revoked due to some administrative hurdles.
 Hopefully, they will get it back sometime in March, and I will finish my rating.